laravel/forge-sdk/README.md

 $forge->createSite(SERVER_ID, [SITE_PARAMETERS]);
 ```

-This method will ping Forge servers every 5 seconds and see if the newly created Site's status is `installed` and only return when it's so, in case the waiting exceeded 30 seconds
-a `Themsaid\Forge\Exceptions\TimeoutException` will be thrown.
+This method will ping Forge servers every 5 seconds and see if the newly created Site's status is `installed` and only return when it's so, in case the waiting exceeded 30 seconds a `Laravel\Forge\Exceptions\TimeoutException` will be thrown.

 You can easily stop this behaviour be setting the `$wait` argument to false: